More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin

 Actomyosin--- the cortical meshwork of actin filaments and myosin II motors--- is a cytoskeletal component that is crucial for many cellular functions, including morphogenesis, motility and division \cite{banerjee_actin_2020,prost_active_2015,alberts_molecular_2002}.
 It is also a central example of active matter \cite{marchetti_hydrodynamics_2013}, since the ATPase activity of myosin II head-groups couples the hydrolysis of bound Adenosine Triphosphate (ATP) with a conformational change, locally converting chemical energy into mechanical forces via the so-called powerstroke cycle \cite{tyska_myosin_2002}.

-However, whilst the rate at which work can be done by actomyosin is ultimately set by the balance between ATP and its hydrolysis products, Adenosine Diphosphate (ADP) and Phosphate (Pi), evidence from several {\it in vitro} studies increasingly suggests that the relationship between the concentration of available ATP and the behaviour of actomyosin is complex: ATP has variously been shown to influence actin meshwork pattern formation \cite{smith_molecular_2007}, rheology \cite{Mizuno2007}, actin filament breaking \cite{vogel_myosin_2013}, and myosin II processivity \cite{mosby_myosin_2020}.
+However, whilst the rate at which work can be performed is ultimately determined by the balance between ATP and its hydrolysis products, Adenosine Diphosphate (ADP) and Phosphate (Pi), evidence from several {\it in vitro} studies increasingly suggests that the relationship between the concentration of available ATP and actomyosin behaviour is complex: ATP has been shown to influence actin meshwork pattern formation \cite{smith_molecular_2007}, rheology \cite{Mizuno2007}, actin filament breaking \cite{vogel_myosin_2013} and myosin II processivity \cite{mosby_myosin_2020}.

-To better understand the relationship between remodelling and power, we combine total internal reflection fluorescence (TIRF) microscopy and interferometric scattering (iSCAT) microscopy \cite{ortega-arroyo_interferometric_2012,cole_label-free_2017} to observe actomyosin reconstituted on supported lipid bilayers (SLBs).
-TIRF is used to image remodelling of the actin architecture, whilst iSCAT--- a label-free approach that relies on the interference between reflected and scattered light from nano-objects near an interface--- is used to observe myosin II minifilaments (oligomers of up to $\sim50$ individual myosin II molecules) over long times without the deterioration and/or inactivation of myosin due to photodamage.
+To better understand the interplay between remodelling and power, we combine total internal reflection fluorescence (TIRF) microscopy and interferometric scattering (iSCAT) microscopy \cite{ortega-arroyo_interferometric_2012,cole_label-free_2017} to observe actomyosin reconstituted on supported lipid bilayers (SLBs).
+TIRF is used to image remodelling of the actin architecture, while iSCAT--- a label-free approach that relies on the interference between reflected and scattered light from nano-objects near an interface--- is used to observe myosin II minifilaments (oligomers of up to $\sim50$ individual myosin II molecules) over long times without the deterioration and/or inactivation of myosin due to photodamage.
 Notably, at intermediate-to-high concentrations of ATP, we report recurrent meta-stable actomyosin structures, such as vortex- and spiral-like motifs, where myosin II minifilaments travel along actin filaments.
 Such swirling and dynamic structures are in contrast with the aster-like patterns formed as the available supply of ATP depletes.